8 Effective Team Management Principles for IT

-Building trust is critical for effective team management.
-Trust forms the foundation of a positive and productive work environment.
-It leads to better communication and collaboration among team members and fosters a sense of security, reducing the likelihood of conflicts and misunderstandings.
+At the heart of effective team management principles is building trust.
+Trust forms the foundation of a positive and productive work environment, facilitating better communication and collaboration among team members while reducing the likelihood of conflicts and misunderstandings.

 According to a study by Paul J. Zak and his colleagues published in the Harvard Business Review in 2017, trust is closely linked to employee engagement and performance.
 The study found that when people feel trusted, they experience an increase in oxytocin, a hormone that promotes cooperation and trust.
 This, in turn, leads to better communication, higher productivity, and increased loyalty to the team and the organization.